zone-eu/wildduck-zonemta-zilter/README.md

-# Zilter plugin for Zone-MTA
+# Zilter plugin for Zone-MTA and Wildduck
-> zonemta-plugin-zilter
-> npm: wildduck-zonemta-zilter
+> wildduck-zonemta-zilter

 The main plugin code is in the `index.js` file.